usc-isi-i2/kgtk/docs/transform/cat.md

     files (filesnames that begin with `>`, followed by a file descriptor number) will not be compressed.
 This behavior may change at a later date.

+## Fast Copies

+When certain conditions are met, `kgtk cat` will use Unix system utilities to perform decompression. concatenation, and compression.
+The major constraints are:

+ * The input files must have the same column header names (allowing for aliases) and order.
+ * The input files must come from the filesystem, not standard input or a file descriptor number.
+ * The input files must meet a minimum total size.
+ * Various checking options must not be turned on.
+ * The files must contain column names headers that are not overidden bu command line options.

 ## Usage

 ```bash